On 31 August 2021 the COVID-19 right-to-work concession allowing employers to carry out...

-A: An employer can apply for a grant of 80% of an employee’s wages (see below) capped at £2,500 per month (prorated when working some hours) all of which must be paid to the employee.
+A: An employer can apply for a grant of 80% (reducing to 70% on 1 July 2021 and 60% on 1 August 2021) of an employee’s wages (see below) capped at £2,500 per month (prorated when working some hours) all of which must be paid to the employee.

 If the employer has entered into a flexible furlough arrangement then they can claim for those hours not worked, subject to the above restrictions.
 So if an employee works half of their contracted hours the maximum an employer can claim is £1,250 a month.